cgwhouse/bootstrap/README.md

 - Web browser(s)
 - Alternative methods for installing software, e.g. Flatpak and AppImage

-_Because Arch and Gentoo are meant to be installed with care / manually, the scripts for these two are basically just over-engineered checklists._

 ## Debian

 1. Install via net installer, deselect all tasks for minimal installation